EnZon3/ehxc/README.md

 Run `ehxc` to see a list of commands and options.

 The build command requires a config file.
-To use the build command, create a file in the same directory as your ehx file and name it `ehxconf` without the extension.
+To use the build command, create a file in the same directory as your project and name it `ehxconf` without the extension.

 Then, put the following in the file: